-- Work results can have a positive impact within the immediate work area; department; organization; and on clients/patients/general public. - Work also impacts resources such as equipment; processes and systems; information; finances; material resources; human resources; health and safety and corporate image when the electrical avionics equipment in government aircraft is repaired on a timely basis and returned to service in an airworthy condition to ensure essential services are not disrupted.

-- Mistakes or errors can result in delays in aircraft returning to service; disruption of essential air services such as the air ambulance or fire fighting services; increased financial costs if equipment is not maintained and functioning properly; health and safety issues for passengers, patients and crew if aircraft is not airworthy; and a negative impact on the corporate image. - Aircraft maintenance work is highly monitored and controlled by regulations.
-Work is closely supervised and quality assurance checks are in place.
+Impact Work results can have a positive impact within the immediate work area; department; organization; and on clients/patients/general public. - Work also impacts resources such as equipment; processes and systems; information; finances; material resources; human resources; health and safety and corporate image when the electrical avionics equipment in government aircraft is repaired on a timely basis and returned to service in an airworthy condition to ensure essential services are not disrupted. - Mistakes or errors can result in delays in aircraft returning to service; disruption of essential air services such as air ambulance or fire fighting services; increased financial costs if equipment is not maintained and functioning properly; health and safety issues for passengers, patients and crew if aircraft is not airworthy; and a negative impact on the corporate image.
+Aircraft maintenance work is highly monitored and controlled by regulations.
 Mistakes/errors are typically resolved within hours of identification to ensure airworthiness of aircraft.

-Development and Leadership of Others

-Not responsible for the supervision of staff or to provide development and leadership to others.
+Development and Leadership of Others Not responsible for the supervision of staff.
+Typically required to provide advice, guidance and mentoring to Avionics Technician I's and to certify that work is performed in accordance with government regulations.